On calibrated representations and the Plancherel Theorem for affine Hecke algebras: Representations of affine Hecke algebras

+We note the following subtle point: In Theorem~\ref{thm:repmain} the basis of $M_J(t)$ is indexed by the set $\{wt\mid w\in F_J(t)\}$, while in the construction \cite[Theorem~3.5]{ram5} the basis is indexed by~$F_J(t)$.
+The reason for this refinement is that we work with general lattices $Q\subseteq L\subseteq P$, while in \cite{ramcalib,ram5} the lattice $L=P$ is specified.
+See Examples~\ref{ex:1} and~\ref{ex:2} below.

-\begin{remark} Recently \cite{davis} Ram's construction has been applied to study the representation theory of $1$-parameter rank $2$ affine Hecke algebras with $q$ a root of the Poincar\'{e} polynomial.
-One imagines that the construction in Theorem~\ref{thm:repmain} could be applied to the study such representations in the multi-parameter case. \end{remark}
+\begin{remark} Recently \cite{davis} Ram's construction has been applied to study the representation theory of $1$-parameter rank $2$ affine Hecke algebras with $q$ a root of the Poincar\'{e} polynomial, and analogously the above construction could be applied to the study of such representations in the multi-parameter case. \end{remark}